 What is Intelligence?
 Understanding the Psychology of Cognitive Ability

 Intelligence remains one of the most studied and debated concepts in psychology.
 While traditionally measured through IQ tests that assess logical-mathematical and linguistic abilities, modern research recognises intelligence as a far more complex construct.
 From Spearman's g factor to Gardner's multiple intelligences, different theories offer teachers valuable frameworks for understanding how students learn and process information.
-This article explores the major theories of intelligence and their practical implications for classroom practice.
+This article explores the major theories of intelligence and their practical implications for classroom practise.

 Key Takeaways